vmware-archive/pcfdev/TROUBLESHOOTING.md

 ####What external ports are unavailable to bind as TCP routes?

-The following ports are reserved for use by microPCF:
+The following ports are reserved for use by MicroPCF:

 |     |     |     |     |     |
 |-----|-----|-----|-----|-----|